mmdagent-ex/site-doc/content.en/docs/92_plugin_julius.md

 ---
-title: Setting up the Julius Voice Recognition Engine
+title: Julius Speech Recognition Engine Settings
 slug: asr-setting
 ---

-# Setting up the Julius Voice Recognition Engine
+# Julius Speech Recognition Engine Settings

-Plugin_Julius is a plugin that provides voice recognition functionality using the Julius voice recognition engine.
-It is characterized by its compact operation.
-Below, we explain the settings, messages, and how to use this plugin.
+Plugin_Julius is a plugin that provides speech recognition using the Julius engine.
+It is characterized by compact operation.
+Below are explanations of the settings, messages, and usage for this plugin.

-## .mdf Configuration
+## .mdf settings

-**Plugin_Julius_conf**, **Plugin_Julius_lang** (Required)
+**Plugin_Julius_conf**, **Plugin_Julius_lang** (required)

-The configuration name and language name of the voice recognition engine.
+Names of the recognition engine configuration and the language.

-No default designation.
-By preparing a model and specifying these valid combinations in .mdf, Plugin_Julius is activated.
+No defaults are provided.
+Prepare models and enable Plugin_Julius by specifying a valid combination of these in the .mdf.

-Combinations supported by the default model:
+Combinations supported by the default models:

 - dnn, ja
 - dnn, en